-The Swank diet for multiple sclerosis first appeared in the 1950s.
+The Swank diet for multiple sclerosis first appeared in the 1950s that we reviews in our The Best MS Diet guide.
 It was created by Dr. Roy Swank, who began studying multiple sclerosis (MS) in the 1940s.
 His research in Canada and Norway led him to conclude that MS was less common in coastal fishing towns, where people ate more fish than in the mountains, where there was a higher intake of meat.

 From his research findings, he put his first MS patients on a low-fat diet in 1948.
 Later, he wrote The Multiple Sclerosis Diet Book, which is what we know as the Swank diet.

 Dr. Swank’s theory is that high-fat foods cause blood cells to clump, which interferes with circulation, reduces oxygen supply and hinders the function of vital organs like the brain and heart.

 His diet focusses on limiting fats, and includes non-fat dairy products, as well as fruits, vegetables, whole grains, and lean fish.
 Dr. Swank claimed that his diet could “slow progression of the disease as well as benefit overall health.”

 1. No processed foods containing saturated fat and/or hydrogenated oils.

 2. Saturated fat should not exceed 15 grams per day.
 Unsaturated fat (oils) should be kept to 20-50 grams/day.

 3. Fruits and vegetables are permissible in any amount.

 4. No red meat for the first year, including pork.
 After the first year, 3 oz. of red meat is allowed once per week.

 5. White-meat poultry (skinless) and white fish are permissible, but avoid dark-meat poultry and limit fatty fish to 50 grams (1.75 oz)/day.